-Unrated and Rated Chess Tournaments for children in Denver and the Front Range!
+Unrated and Rated Chess Tournaments for children in Denver and the Front Range! (see bottom of this page for Summer tournaments)

 So that the tournaments start on time, there is NO onsite registration.